Learn more about the Canada Gazette

 The Canada Gazette is published pursuant to section 10 of the Statutory Instruments Act, which confers the responsibility for the Canada Gazette to the Queen’s Printer.
 The Statutory Instruments Regulations regulate the manner in which the Canada Gazette is published and its publication dates.

-The present Queen’s Printer is Mr. George Da Pont, Deputy Minister of Public Works and Government Services.
-Since 1886, the Queen’s Printer, who is responsible for the publishing of the Canada Gazette and mandatory publications, has been an officer named by the Minister of Public Works and Government Services.
+The present Queen’s Printer is Ms. Marie Lemay, Deputy Minister of Public Services and Procurement.
+Since 1886, the Queen’s Printer, who is responsible for the publishing of the Canada Gazette and mandatory publications, has been an officer named by the Minister of Public Services and Procurement.